Policy relevance of causal quantities in networks: How should we quantify the effects of an intervention?

-Consider the case of interventions in a network.
+Here we focus on the case of interventions in a network, which, while most obviously applicable to social networks, can also be used to represent interference in other settings (e.g., bipartite networks representing which regions are potentially exposed to pollution from which power plants).
 In a social network where the outcome for one unit might depend on the treatment of all other units, there are many possible comparisons to make: with a binary treatment, the table of all potential outcomes is $n \times 2^n$ (Figure \ref{fig:overview}, top left), and there are many ways to summarize and contrast these entries.
-Naturally, there has been a proliferation of proposed estimands --- often intended to capture various notions of direct and indirect (or spillover) effects; that is, the effects of a unit's own treatment on itself and various versions of how treatment of some units might affect other units.
+Naturally, there has been a proliferation of proposed estimands.
+Many of these are intended to capture various notions of not only direct effects (effects of a unit's own treatment on itself), but also spillover effects.
+These spillover effects include various versions of how units are affected by other units' treatments or, to put it the other way around, how some units' treatments might affect other units.